A VISION FOR ROYAL TUNBRIDGE WELLS

 A business’s rateable value is not the sum of a rates bill, it is a rateable value of the property, assessed by the Government’s Valuation Office which is clearly shown on a business rates bill.
 The levy in BIDs is usually between 1-2% of the rateable value.

 Each individual town has flexibility over setting exclusions, caps on the amount of levy payable and the entry and top levels paid.
 The aim is to have a fair and equitable system.
 We will be publishing all this detail in our Business Plan in September but we are very clear that the level needs to be proportionate and reasonable.

-We hope that this page has answered any questions you might have, but if you do have more queries, then please ask us.
-Either email us at email@example.com, or call Royal Tunbridge Wells Together on 01892 531985.
+We hope that this page has answered any questions you might have, but if you would like more information, email us at email@example.com, or call Royal Tunbridge Wells Together on 01892 531985.